Bakyt Beshimov: Academic career

 Beshimov started his career on the faculty as professor at Kyrgyz State National University.
 In 1991 he was appointed as the president of Osh State University, becoming the youngest president of a university in Kyrgyzstan.
 From 2006 to 2008 Beshimov served as a vice-president and provost of American University of Central Asia.

 Beshimov also served as a national coordinator of UNDP "Life" Program, national manager of the UN Ferghana Valley Project, and regional expert at the Aga Khan Foundation.

 Presently, Beshimov is a visiting scholar at the Massachusetts Institute of Technology Center for International Studies and Harvard University's Davis Center for Russian and Eurasian Studies.
 Beshimov is also a visiting professor at Suffolk University.
 In addition to appointments at MIT, Harvard and Suffolk, Beshimov is Professor of the Practice at Northeastern University in the Global Studies & International Relations program offered by the College of Professional Studies.

 In 2019 Northeastern University awarded Beshimov Excellence in Teaching Award.

+Bakyt Beshimov continues to be outspoken on world events.